Undergraduate Department of

 This undergraduate program is designed for students who anticipate continuing to graduate school to earn the professional master's degree in planning.
 Students in this program are given the opportunity to begin graduate-level coursework in their senior year and thereby may satisfy some of the requirements of a graduate degree while still completing their undergraduate credit hour requirements.
 This program is closely coordinated with the department's graduate program, offering students the possibility of preferred admission with advanced standing at the graduate level.
 Students make application for advanced standing after admission to the master's program.

-Admission to the combined degree program is available only to those undergraduates who are beginning or are in their senior year and who have maintained a cumulative FSU grade point average (GPA) of at least 3.2 or who have earned a satisfactory score on the combined verbal and quantitative portions of the GRE and who have taken or are registered for URP 3000.
+Admission to the Combined Bachelor's/Master's Pathway is available only to those undergraduates who are beginning or are in their senior year and who have maintained a cumulative FSU grade point average (GPA) of at least 3.2 or who have earned a satisfactory score on the combined verbal and quantitative portions of the GRE and who have taken or are registered for URP 3000.
 Students completing this program with an upper-division GPA of at least 3.0 may be offered admission to the master's program in planning with advanced standing for up to twelve semester hours of coursework in which the grade of "B" or higher was earned.

 URP 3000 Introduction to Planning and Urban Development (3)